wolvery/frontend-nanodegree-mobile-portfolio/README.md

 ## Website Performance Optimization portfolio project

+I have been chalenged by the Udacity's Website Performance Optimization portfolio project.

+This is the solution for the sequential goal:

-Your challenge, if you wish to accept it (and we sure hope you will), is to optimize this online portfolio for speed!
+* Your challenge, if you wish to accept it (and we sure hope you will), is to optimize this online portfolio for speed!
 In particular, optimize the critical rendering path and make this page render as quickly as possible by applying the techniques you've picked up in the [Critical Rendering Path course](https://www.udacity.com/course/ud884).

-To get started, check out the repository and inspect the code.

 ### Getting started